Loreen

-Interested in becoming a musician, Loreen took part in the Idol 2004 television competition, finishing fourth.
-The following year she released her first single, "The Snake", with the band Rob'n'Raz and became a television presenter on TV400.
+Interested in becoming a musician, Loreen finished fourth in the Idol 2004 television competition.
+The following year, she released her first single, "The Snake", with the band Rob'n'Raz, and became a television presenter on TV400.
 While working as a segment producer and director for several Swedish reality TV shows, she entered Melodifestivalen 2011 with the song "My Heart Is Refusing Me", which became a top 10 hit in Sweden.
-She also had top 20 hits in Sweden with the singles "Crying Out Your Name" (2012) and her Melodifestivalen 2017 entry "Statements".
+She had two top 20 hits in Sweden with the singles "Crying Out Your Name" (2012) and her Melodifestivalen 2017 entry "Statements".

-In 2023, her winning Melodifestivalen entry "Tattoo" topped the Sverigetopplistan chart.

 Early life

-Loreen was born in Stockholm, Sweden, in 1983 to Moroccan Berber immigrant parents.
-She was raised in a liberal Muslim household.
+Lorine Zineb Nora Talhaoui was born on 16 October 1983 in Åkersberga, Sweden to Moroccan Berber parents.
 Early in her life, Loreen moved to Västerås.
-She grew up there, and calls Västerås her hometown.
-She spent most of her teenage years in Gryta, a residential area in Västerås.
+She grew up there, and calls it her hometown.
+She spent most of her teenage years in Gryta, a residential area in the city.